Understanding & Defending Against Ransomware Attacks

 CISA Tabletop Exercise Packages (CTEPs) for example, can be a starting point or foundation for your organization’s preparedness.
 Simulated ransomware attacks enable an organization to identify gaps in incident response plans.
 This can not only help the IT and security teams feel prepared, but the board and other stakeholders.
 Practice and preparedness helps teams be measured instead of chaotic in the event of an incident.

-Steps Your Organization Can Take to be More Prepared for Ransomware
+Steps Your Organization Can Take in 2025 to be More Prepared for Ransomware

 01. Review your incident response plans (or start developing one) and continuously evaluate whether it is sufficient should a security event arise.